VRL example reference

 "username": ""

-as a user agent string, which has a loosely defined format
+value as a user agent string, which has a loosely defined format

 so this parser only provides best effort guarantee.Fast mode